-Telecommunication sector revenue was estimated at 1.4 per cent. of GDP in 2020.
-The Government has invested heavily in the telecommunications sector in recent years.
-Approximately 46.0 per cent. of Angola's population has either fixed-line or cellular telephone service.
+The Government has invested heavily in the telecommunications sector in recent years with 0.4 per cent. of total Government capital expenditure in 2023 being directed towards telecommunication infrastructure.
+Approximately 78.4 per cent. of Angola's population has either fixed-line or cellular telephone service.
 The table below sets forth the number of telecommunications subscribers at the end of the periods indicated:

-2016 2017 2018 2019 2020 (Preliminary) First six months of 2021 (Estimated)
+2018 2019 2020 2021 2022 2023

-(Number o f subscribers, millions)
+(Number of subscribers, millions)

-Telephone, of which: 13.9 13.7 13.6 15.4 15.4 16.0
+Telephone, of which: 13.6 15.4 15.4 47.4 72.8 75.8

-Fixed-line 0.9 0.4 0.4 0.4 0.4 0.4
+Fixed-line 0.4 0.4 0.4 0.4 0.3 0.3

-Cellular 13.0 13.3 13.2 15.0 15.0 15.6
+Cellular 13.2 15.0 15.0 47.1 72.5 75.5

-Broadband 4.1 4.4 5.9 7.0 6.4 7.2
+Broadband 5.9 7.0 6.4 20.7 30.5 33.1

-Source: Ministry of Economy and Planning
+Source: Ministry of Information Technology and Telecommunications

 Under the PRODESI, the Government identified a number of measures to support the development of the telecommunications infrastructure.
 The Government intends to promote public-private partnerships in order to develop the construction and management of telecommunications infrastructure, in an effort to boost the export of products and services in this sector.
 The Government intends to make telecommunications services more accessible and to improve quality, particularly for corporate and small and medium-sized enterprise ("SME") customers, in part by introducing more operators.
-See "Public Finance - Fiscal Reforms in the period 2018-2022- Support Programme for Production, Diversification of Exports and Replacement of Imports".
+See "Public Finance - Fiscal Reforms in the period 2018-2022 - Support Programme for Production, Diversification of Exports and Replacement of Imports".